radheyashetty/ChotuJobs2/README.md

 # ChotuJobs - Labor Marketplace Android App

-A simple Android application that connects daily wage laborers, contractors, and agents for job opportunities with a bidding system.
+A modern Android application that connects daily wage laborers, contractors, and agents for job opportunities with a bidding system and real-time messaging.

 ## 📋 Project Overview

 **Purpose**: Digital platform for connecting laborers, agents, and contractors in India for short-term work opportunities.

 **Target Users**:
-- **Labourers**: View active jobs and place bids
+- **Labourers**: View active jobs, place bids, and communicate with contractors
 - **Agents**: Place bids on behalf of multiple laborers
-- **Contractors**: Post jobs and select winning bids
+- **Contractors**: Post jobs, select winning bids, and communicate with bidders

 ## 🎯 Key Features